tokenio/merchant-sample-js/README.md

 3. run `node server.js`

 4. Test by going to localhost:3000, and paying with the "Token PSD2" app, installed from the App Store

+### Troubleshooting

+If anything goes wrong, try to update the token SDK dependency:

+`npm update token-io`

+Otherwise, email Token support: support@token.io, or one of the Token engineers.